3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/set_the_iio_firmware_ip.md

             RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)

     ```
-    The mac address of the network card eth0 has been successfully modified.
+    The mac address of the network card `eth0` has been successfully modified.

 #### Set ip
-The default ip is 192.168.1.10, if you need to modify the ip, you also need to enter the system.
+The default ip is `192.168.1.10` , if you need to modify the ip, you also need to enter the system.

 1.
-    If you just need to temporarily modify the ip address, you can use the **ifconfig** command like modifying the ip on the ubuntu system is enough.
+    If you just need to temporarily modify the ip address, you can use the `ifconfig` command like modifying the ip on the ubuntu system is enough.

     **However, this method will restore the default ip address(192.168.1.10) after restarting the device.**

 2.
-    If you want to permanently modify the ip address, you must use the **fw_setenv** command such as this.
+    If you want to permanently modify the ip address, you must use the `fw_setenv` command such as this.
     ```sh
     fw_setenv ipaddr_eth 192.168.2.1
     ```